semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 ##### name

-The `name` property uniquely identifies the scheduler for a project.
+The `name` property uniquely identifies the scheduler inside an organization.

 ##### branch

 The `branch` property specifies which currently existing branch will be used in running the pipeline.

+The chosen branch must have at least one workflow initiated by a push in order for the scheduler to be valid.

 ##### at